Multi-phase gas nature in the sub-pc region of the active galactic nuclei II: Possible origins of the changing-state AGNs: Conclusion

+Multi-wavelength observations of active galactic nuclei (AGNs) often reveal various time scales of variability.
+Among these phenomena, "changing-look AGNs" stand out as extreme cases where broad emission lines drastically change between muti-epoch observations, providing crucial information about AGN internal structures.
+In this study, we focus on "changing-state" AGNs, specifically investigating the transition of spectra in the optical band over years to tens of years.

+Building upon previous work (Paper I), which employed axisymmetric radiation-hydrodynamical simulations to explore the gas dynamics within the dust-sublimation radius, we investigate the spectral properties of ionized gas exposed to the radiation from an AGN featuring a supermassive black hole with a mass of $10^7 M_\odot$.
+Utilizing post-process pseudo-three-dimensional calculations and the spectral synthesis code C{ LOUDY} \citep{ferland2017}, we find significant time-dependent variations in the Balmer emission lines.
+Specifically, the equivalent width of H$\alpha$ and H$\beta$ changes by a factor of 3 during a 30-year period, and the emission lines even disappear in some snapshots for the same viewing angle.

+{ The time-dependent behavior primarily arises from gas dynamics, especially the formation of non-steady, radiation-driven outflows in the dust sublimation region (Paper I).
+The complex interaction between non-spherical radiation sources in the center of the AGN and gas dynamics within the dust sublimation radius forms radiation-driven outflows.
+This non-steady outflow may partly account for the year-scale Balmer line variability observed in some AGNs.
+Importantly, this time variation, attributed to the non-steady outflows, can occur even when the luminosity of the central source remains constant over the period of the variation.
+In other words, the CS-AGN phenomenon might be caused not only by changes in the accretion state but also by dynamic phenomena outside the accretion disk.
+Our findings shed light on the underlying mechanisms driving the variability of changing-state AGNs and underscore the importance of radiation feedback in shaping the spectral characteristics of these enigmatic objects.}

 As \citet{Baldwin1995} indicated in their ``locally optimal cloud'' representation, the emission line spectrum can be reproduced by integrating various properties of emitting clouds, and the spectra do not necessarily represent physical conditions such as pressure, gas density, or ionization of individual clouds.
-They also speculated that a chaotic cloud environment could be the source of the lines, and therefore the lines reflect mostly global properties of the clouds.
-The present results suggest that this rather chaotic depiction is naturally reproduced by the radiation-driven fountain model.
+They also speculated that a chaotic cloud environment could be the source of the lines, and therefore the lines reflect mostly global properties of the clouds. {In our first attempt to reproduce the observed broadband spectral properties, we find that this somewhat disordered representation is supported by a radiation-driven fountain model.
+This suggests that a 3-D hydrodynamic model with sufficient spatial resolution is needed for a comprehensive understanding of the origin of BLR.}

-Using the narrow Fe-K$\alpha$ reverberation mapping for a changing-look AGN NGC 3516, \citet{noda2023} found that the Fe-Kα emitting radius in the type-2 phase is consistent with that of the BLR materials in the type-1 phase.
-They claimed a possibility that the BLR materials remained at the same location as in the type-1 phase.
-If the BLR material is mainly originated in the surface of the rotating disk as our results suggested, this observational fact can be naturally understood.
-However, farther investigation based on the radiation-hydrodynamic simulations by changing the AGN luminosity would be necessary.